 'I think we should go on with this discussion.
 Send me the questions because I want to talk about them at our meetings.’

-The launch on May 9th of a resource for churches was a way forward from this work.
+The resource for churches is a way forward from this work.
 The discussion must continue.